Top 10 Attractions

 Today, Magdeburg is an important industrial and commercial centre.
 Magdeburg is the seat of both Protestant and Catholic bishops.
 The city's landmark is the Magdeburg Cathedral.
 The state capital is also home to numerous important cultural institutions, including the Magdeburg Theater and the Kulturhistorisches Museum Magdeburg.

-Irro Bus Charter is a family-run bus company with decades of experience in the charter bus and airport shuttle market.
+Irro Bus Charter in Germany is a family-run bus company with decades of experience in the charter bus and airport shuttle market.
 Our local tour bus depot offers modern charter bus vehicles of the highest quality.
 We can offer you airport shuttle services, city transfers by charter bus, full day chartered bus services, tour bus service for group travel, you name it.
 Just let us know what you need and our Irro Bus Charter bus rental department will send you a personalized charter bus offer.

 Let us explore the best things to do in Magdeburg.
 Here are our Top 10 places to visit in Magdeburg: